syron/SN.IM.NodeJS.FileMonitor/README.md

 ```
 /actions
 ```
+Gets a list of all available actions the monitor agent has.
 ```
 /source
 ```
+Gets the information needed by Integration Manager used to monitor the different folders specified in the configuration file.
 ```
 /isalive
 ```
+Simply returns true.

 ## Build
 To build the file monitor solution run the following command in your command prompt.